xjtuiair-cag/Matterhorn/docs/en_us/data/README.md

 `cached (bool)`: Whether to use cache.
 Cache will make costs on disk space but save the time used for training and validating.

 `sampling (int)`: Interval for sampling events.
 Default is `1`, meaning all events in the dataset are selected.
-This parameter is for preventing event density, thus saving computational costs.
+This parameter is for preventing event density, thus saving computational costs. **Note:** Please make sure that this parameter is same in both training set and testing set, otherwise errors will occur.

 `count (bool)`: Whether to output the event count for each point as spike output.
 If `False`, the spike sequence will only have `0` and `1`; otherwise, the output is the event count of that point.